tusharlock10/tj/README.md

 What's new in version 1.9.2-> Fixed some bugs

 What's new in version 1.9.3-> Added convert_currency function, which works on forex_python module

+What's new in version 1.9.4-> Fixed some bugs